DAES433533/donder-cookbook/README.md

 This Project Pythia Cookbook covers ways to utilize the US EPA's AQS as a repository for air pollution data.
 Notebooks will go over topics related to accessing the data, plotting a time-series, making the time series interactive, plotting the data over a map, and making an interactive time-series map.

+You will need an active email address for an API key to use this Cookbook.

 ## Motivation

 At the end of this Cookbook, you should have the skills to: